KS or XXY?

 Some people prefer to use XXY instead of Klinefelter's Syndrome or KS.

-If you visit the many Facebook pages where Klinefelter’s Syndrome or XXY is discussed, you may be a little confused as to the difference between the two – or if you are XXY, but prefer not to be described as having KS, I hope this may help!
+If you visit the many Facebook pages where Klinefelter’s Syndrome or XXY is discussed, you may be a little confused as to the difference between the two.
+We hope this may help you to understand.

 In 1942, when Harry Klinefelter identified 9 men with similar characteristics – they were tall (around six feet), had small testes, were unable to produce sperm, had sparse facial and body hair and had gynaecomastia.
 The syndrome he identified was given his name.

 In 1959, Patricia Jacobs identified that men who had Klinefelter’s Syndrome had a chromosome pattern, or karyotype, 47,XXY – often referred to as XXY.

 It now known that some men who have the symptoms of Klinefelter’s Syndrome have the 46,XY karyotype ie no extra chromosome.